Nightmare (Japanese band): Solo projects

-GREMLINS will be releasing its debut single titled "the Carnival."
-It will also come out on October 16.
-This single will also come in two versions: Type A will come with 3 tracks with a DVD.
-Type B will the CD only with 4 tracks.
+GREMLINS released its debut single titled "the Carnival" on October 16, 2013.
+This single came in two versions: Type A came with 3 tracks and a DVD.
+Type B came with a CD with 4 tracks.

 Sendai Kamotsu

 Sendai Kamotsu is a side project of Nightmare formed in September 2001.
 It consists of entirely the same members, but they are different compared to their usual image, so much so that one may think them a different assemblage of musicians altogether.
 Sendai Kamotsu was formed in 2001 before Nightmare became successful.
 The story goes that Chiba is actually the "younger brother" of Nightmare's vocalist, Yomi.
 They were first featured in Nightmare's "Jishou -Shounen Terrorist-" PV, minus Chiba.
 Sendai Kamotsu have released several albums and singles and have toured independently from Nightmare.

 Charity and other work

 In the summer of 2008, the Iwate-Miyagi Nairiku earthquake hit Nightmare's hometown of Sendai.
 When they heard about the tragedy, the band held a charity concert on September 26, 2008 at Zepp Sendai.
 Proceeds of the concert were donated to the victims.
 During their live house tour and arena tour ("Nightmare Live House Tour 2008 Killer Show" and "Nightmare Tour 2008 Grand Killer Show", respectively), they set up a donation box for proceeds to the earthquake and made a quick appearance on 24 Hour Television.
 They raised a total of 304,048 yen.
 They also invited victims of the earthquake to their show in Zepp Sendai as their guests of honour.

 In light of the 2011 Tōhoku earthquake and tsunami, Nightmare held a fund-raising event for the victims called "publish and recover!" at Shinkiba Studio Coast on March 30, 2011.